 The purposes of the Club are:

-3. to promote participation by members of the LGBT community in the Democratic Party;
+3. to promote participation by members of the LGBTQ+ community in the Democratic Party;

 5. strive for gender, ethnic and racial parity in the Club.